Kidney Stone Treatment in Pune

 A doctor prescribes certain medications to help prevent calcium and uric acid stones.
 These medicines control the amount of acid or alkali in the urine, key factors in crystal formation.
 The medicine allopurinol may also be useful in some cases of hyperuricosuria.
 We usually try to control hypercalciuria, and thus prevent calcium stones, by prescribing certain diuretics, such as hydrochlorothiazide.
 These medicines decrease the amount of calcium released by the kidneys into the urine by favoring calcium retention in bone.
 They work best when sodium intake is low.

-Small stones (< 6 mm) lying in lower half of ureter can be given a trial of medicine, involving antibiotics, painkillers and medicines to relax the ureter.
-Persistence of pain, stone remaining at the same place for > 2 weeks or development of fever with chills warrants immediate surgical intervention.
+Small stones (< 6 mm) lying in the lower half of the ureter can be given a trial of medicine, involving antibiotics, painkillers, and medicines to relax the ureter.
+Persistence of pain, stone remaining at the same place for > 2 weeks, or development of fever with chills warrants immediate surgical intervention.
 Any stone obstructing the kidney/ ureter for > four weeks can cause permanent damage to the kidney.
+Your Doctor may also recommend you have a proper diet for a kidney stone.

 This is a non-invasive treatment wherein; stones are broken by shock waves generated by the machine.
 The patient lies on the table and focused shock waves are targeted on the stone.
 The stone is fragmented into small pieces, and are gradually washed out of the body in the urine.
 Stones up to size one to two cm, favorably placed in the urinary system can be effectively treated by this system with clearance rates ranging from 50% to 90%.